 No original issue discount accrues or is imputed before payments are made or accrued.
 Instead, when payments are made, Seller discounts the payments under section 1274 to present value at the date of sale to determine the principal and interest portions of the payment.
-Reg. § 1.1275-4(c)(4)(ii).
+Reg. § 1.1275- c.
+Principal and Interest - Section 483

+4(c)(4)(ii).
 The parties may state an interest rate, so long as that rate is equal to or greater than the applicable Federal rate ("AFR").
 Otherwise, AFR is used to compute imputed interest.